 There are a few key reasons why the Rürup pension is not worthwhile for many people.
 First are the high administrative costs.
-In the savings phase, you have an effective cost of 2.85% on average (we compared the costs of 44 tariffs and providers), which more than halves the compounded end result even if you invest in high-return stock ETFs.
+In the savings phase, you have a cost of 2,85% on average (we compared the costs of all 44 providers), which more than halves the end result even if you invest in high-return stock ETFs.

 Second, is the very poor return in the pay-out phase, which you cannot avoid.
-The savings are not invested in stock ETFs in retirement, but nearly all in bonds.
-As a result, you are bound to the high cost and conservative assumption of life insurance companies.
-You are also subject to the "Rentenfaktor" tax, and hence will not even get the nominal amount of the savings accumulated at 67 back, but perhaps only 65%!
+As the return on your savings in the retirement phase has to be guaranteed, they are very conservatively invested, with no positive return after cost.
+You are also bound to the conservative life expectancy assumptions of life insurance companies.
+This combined amounts to "Rentenfaktor" tax, and hence you will not even get the nominal amount of the savings accumulated at 67 back, but only 65% if you have the current average life expectancy.
 Only those who are lucky enough to live a very long life benefit from more generous payouts, since they profit from the surpluses of the deceased persons in their cohort.

 Company pension plans: Why they often don't pay off